-- A. Operators are required to notify the local county health department immediately upon any suspected outbreak of communicable disease and must follow the health department's direction. - B. A suspected outbreak occurs when two or more children or child care personnel have the onset of similar signs or symptoms within a 72-hour period or when a case of a serious or reportable communicable disease is diagnosed or suspected in a child or employee.
-Some examples include shigella, salmonella, chicken pox, measles, pertussis, and hand, foot and mouth disease.
+A. Operators are required to notify the local county health department immediately upon any suspected outbreak of communicable disease in accordance with Chapter 64D-3, F.A.C., Communicable Disease Control, and must follow the health department's direction.

+B. A suspected outbreak occurs when two or more children or child care personnel have the onset of similar signs or symptoms within a 72-hour period or when a case of a serious or reportable communicable disease is diagnosed or suspected in a child or child care personnel.
+Some examples include shigella, salmonella, chicken pox, measles, pertussis, and foot and mouth diease.
 Contact your local health department for a determination of whether reporting is required.